muratcangumuslu/Rock-Paper-Scissors-Game/README.md

-In this project I will be making a simple game of rock, paper, scissors which is plaed through the command line.
+In this project I will be making a simple game of rock, paper, scissors which is played through the command line.